-With your own tea garden of herbs and flowers, you can create an endless variety of herb teas, all home grown, free of chemicals and pesticides, and costing only the original plant or seed price.
+With your own tea garden of herbs and flowers you can create an endless variety of herbal teas, all home grown, free of chemicals and pesticides, and costing only the original plant or seed price.
 Most of these 'tea herbs' are among the easiest of plants in the garden to grow.

 The basic herbs for teas include mint, bee balm, lemon balm, lemon verbena, chamomile, sages, scented geraniums, and calendulas.
 A few less common others are lemon and cinnamon basil, yarrow, lavender and rose petals.

 Common Tea Herbs

 Mints grow with such abandon that it's best to grow them in a contained area.
 If left in a garden, they'll quickly take over.
 Half barrels make great mint gardens, and you can put up to 3 types in one container.

 There are several types of mint, with true peppermint being the most flavorful.
 It's one of the most refreshing teas, great for the digestive system and for an invigorating brew.
 Spearmint is much more common, and is the mint used for mint sauce and jelly.
 It blends well with other herbs such as lemon balm without being overpowering.
 Most garden centers will carry apple mint, pineapple mint, ginger mint, chocolate mint, and orange mint as well.

 Make a Citrusy Brew

 Two more great tea herbs are lemon balm and lemon verbena.
 Lemon balm is less invasive than mint, and when used fresh will give your teas a refreshing citrus aroma and taste.
 It is fairly mild, and goes well with other herbs.
 Cut this perennial way back in fall after harvesting the leaves for drying.